JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 Next comes the arrow `<-` that shows which way the data flow to or from the channel.
 The `WriteOnly` function receives a channel that can only be written to.
 The `ReadOnly` function receives a channel that can only be read from.

 Being able to declare the flow of the data to a channel is an important way in which channels are first-class members of the Go programming language.
-Later in this post, we'll see these declarations in action.
+Channel flow is important because it's how goroutines communicate.

-In Go, channels are a mechanism for goroutines to communicate.
-You'll run across a common phrase when working with go:
+It's directly related to this phrase you might have seen before:

 > Do not communicate by sharing memory; instead, share memory by communicating.

-This means that goroutines should communicate changes through channels.
-In Go, channels are a safer, idiomatic way to share memory.
+The phrase, "share memory by communicating", means goroutines should communicate changes through channels; they provide a safer, idiomatic way to share memory.

 ## Communicating by sharing memory (👎)